dalesnail/crow/README.md

 This feature is essentially like adding an alias to your .bashrc

-It adds alias entries to a file in your nest named 'crowfile'
+It adds alias entries to a file at ~/.config/crow/ named 'crowfile'

 Formatted like so: `-<<<>  YourAlias: /path/to/your/alias`